lynx-json/jsua-lynx/README.md

 * `lynxGetVisibility` and `lynxSetVisibility` - accessors for getting/setting the visibility of a view.
 * `lynxGetValue` and `lynxSetValue` - accessors for getting/setting the value of an input
 * `lynxAddValue` and `lynxRemoveValue` - accessors for adding/remove values from a container input
+* `lynxGetConcealView` - gets the view that represents the conceal action of a view
+* `lynxSetConcealView` - sets the view that represents the conceal action of a view
+* `lynxGetRevealView` - gets the view that represents the reveal action of a view
+* `lynxSetRevealView` - sets the view that represents the reveal action of a view

 ## View Events